BensonRen/idlm_Ben/README.md

 1. Hyper-parameter swapping module
 2. VAE Structure

+### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!
+1. The hyper-parameter logging module only records the flags inside the .py file.
+If it is supplied by the command line argument, it can't be recorded but the original value would be recorded...

  All possible **heights**:{30, 32, 34, 36, 38, 40, 42.5, 44, 46, 48, 50, 52 ,55}

  All possible **radius**: {42, 42.8, 43.7, 44.5, 45.3, 46.2, 47, 47.8, 48.6, 49.5, 50.4, 51.2, 52}